 Nitrogen accounts for 78.09% of atmospheric air.
 Above 1 hectare of land or water surface of the Earth there is about 80 thousand tons of nitrogen, which is inaccessible to most of the higher plants.

 Nitrogen atoms in the N2 molecule are connected by a very strong triple bond N≡N, so breaking this bond is associated with high energy costs.
-In industry, this process with the formation of ammonia occurs at high temperatures and pressure, whereas in biological systems – at normal atmospheric pressure and temperature.
+In industry, this process (Haber-Bosch process) to form ammonia occurs at high temperatures and pressure, which is associated with high energy costs, while in biological systems – at normal atmospheric pressure and temperature.

 Depending on energy sources, nitrogen-fixing microorganisms are classified as: autotrophs and heterotrophs.

-The total annual volume of nitrogen fixation in terrestrial ecosystems is estimated at 175-190 million tons of nitrogen, 90-110 million tons of which come from farmland soils (Mishustin, 1983).
+It is estimated that the total nitrogen fixation per year in terrestrial ecosystems is 175-190 million tons of nitrogen, 90-110 million tons of which are accounted for by soils of agricultural lands (Mishustin, 1983).
 At the same time, the annual removal of nitrogen from soils with agricultural products is 110 million tons.
+Other estimates suggest that 50-140 million tons of N is fixed annually by nitrogen fixation (Unkovich et al., 2008).
+Recently, Baddeley et al. (2013) estimated that about 0.8 million tons of nitrogen were fixed in the EU in 2009.

 Nitrogen fixation intensity